 (7) The registrant shall in writing notify the radiation safety officer appointed by that registrant if the duties referred to in subregulation (6)(a) or the conditions, restrictions or limitations referred to in subregulation 6(b) change.

-[Regulation 18 amended in Gazette 22 Jul 1997 p.
+[Regulation 18 amended: Gazette 22 Jul 1997 p.
 3816-7.]

 19. Responsibility for radiation safety precautions generally